Ashford, Folkestone & Romney Marsh

 • White Hart 71 High Street Hythe CT21 5AJ Telephone(01303) 238304

 Reopened in 2010, this historic inn was already well established in 1684 (see map on wall).
 It provided hospitality for those preparing for both the threatened Napoleonic invasion and the D-Day landings.
 Notable features include an original fireplace, a restaurant in the back room and the courtyard.
 Board games are available.
+Usually one cask beer, which despite there being three hand pumps, is served on gravity from a cool room behind the bar.

 • Ivychurch